kandarpa02/arrayX/README.md

 **I am building this for my personal use so I picked my favourite features only!
 For that this library might feel verbose, still I encourage y'll to try it out, its fun ⌁**

-### Why Neo?
+### Why neo?

-Neo is intentionally *not* built to be production-ready but to:
+neo is intentionally *not* built to be production-ready but to:
 - Study the anatomy of modern autodiff
 - Create a functional playground to tinker with gradients
 - Allow you to define your own rules, math, and optimization stack

 ---

-**I am building this for personal research, so Neo reflects my favorite abstractions.
-It may feel verbose, but every layer is transparent—and fun ⌁**
+**I am building this for personal research, so neo reflects my favorite abstractions.
+It may feel verbose, but every layer is transparentand fun ⌁**